renatomolina/shared-preferences-reader/README.md

-An example that read shared preferences data of Android.
+An example that read shared preferences data from Android application.